Shyran-Systems/shyran-pp-ua/README.md

 Some recent activities may be found at my [GitHub Profile](https://github.com/sshyran).

-I use GitHub to Code, Host & Deliver content to my clients (B2C).
+I use GitHub and Azure to Code, Host & Deliver content to my clients (B2C).
 This Page is also served through [GitHub Pages](https://shyran-systems.github.io/www.shyran.pp.ua/) to maintain contact with Subcontractors, current and potential Clients.

 ### Featured Services: